ClinVar Miner

 Illumina Laboratory Services, Illumina RCV000305146 SCV000467111 pathogenic Batten-Turner congenital myopathy 2017-04-28 criteria provided, single submitter clinical testing The CLCN1 c.774+1G>A variant occurs in a canonical splice site (donor) and is therefore predicted to disrupt or distort the normal gene product.
 Across three studies this variant was identified in a total of eight individuals.
 Tan et al. (2011) found the c.774+1G>A variant in a compound heterozygous state with another splice variant in an individual with myotonia congenita.
 The c.774+1G>A variant was subsequently found in a heterozygous state in a 31 year old man with myotonia as well as his affected mother (Hehir et al. 2013).
 Additionally, Bissay et al. (2015) identified the variant in at least five members of a family with both Brugada syndrome and myotonic features.
 The c.774+1G>A variant segregated with disease within the family.
 Control data are unavailable from these studies but the c.774+1G>A variant is reported at a frequency of 0.00019 in the African population of the Exome Aggregation Consortium, though this frequency is based on only two alleles in a region of good sequencing coverage.
 Based on the evidence from the literature and the potential impact of splice donor variants, the c.774+1G>A variant is classified as pathogenic for myotonia congenita.
 This variant was observed by ICSL as part of a predisposition screen in an ostensibly healthy population.

-Invitae RCV000543122 SCV000636299 pathogenic Congenital myotonia, autosomal recessive form; Congenital myotonia, autosomal dominant form 2023-12-22 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 6 of the CLCN1 gene.
+Labcorp Genetics (formerly Invitae), Labcorp RCV000543122 SCV000636299 pathogenic Congenital myotonia, autosomal recessive form; Congenital myotonia, autosomal dominant form 2024-09-23 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 6 of the CLCN1 gene.
 It is expected to disrupt RNA splicing.
 Variants that disrupt the donor or acceptor splice site typically lead to a loss of protein function (PMID: 16199547), and loss-of-function variants in CLCN1 are known to be pathogenic (PMID: 17932099, 22094069, 23739125).
 This variant is present in population databases (rs776073429, gnomAD 0.01%).
-Disruption of this splice site has been observed in individuals with autosomal recessive myotonia congenita (PMID: 21387378, 34529042; Invitae).
+Disruption of this splice site has been observed in individuals with autosomal recessive myotonia congenita (PMID: 21387378, 34529042; internal data).
 ClinVar contains an entry for this variant (Variation ID: 265646).
 Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
 For these reasons, this variant has been classified as Pathogenic.

 Mayo Clinic Laboratories, Mayo Clinic RCV000254934 SCV001715970 pathogenic not provided 2020-02-17 criteria provided, single submitter clinical testing PVS1, PS4_moderate, PM2, PP1

-Athena Diagnostics Inc RCV000254934 SCV002771122 pathogenic not provided 2022-02-08 criteria provided, single submitter clinical testing This variant is expected to severely impact normal RNA splicing, and consequently, protein structure and/or function.
-The frequency of this variant in the general population is consistent with pathogenicity (http://gnomad.broadinstitute.org).
-This variant has been seen in multiple individuals with apparently autosomal recessive myotonia congenita both internally and in the literature (PMID: 21387378).
+Athena Diagnostics RCV000254934 SCV002771122 pathogenic not provided 2024-01-24 criteria provided, single submitter clinical testing The frequency of this variant in the general population is consistent with pathogenicity. (http://gnomad.broadinstitute.org) This variant is statistically more frequent in the patient population than in the general population.
+This variant is not expected to cause loss of protein expression through nonsense-mediated decay, however, it is expected to severely disrupt protein function in this gene.
+This variant has been seen in multiple individuals with apparently autosomal recessive myotonia congenita (PMID: 21387378).
 However, it has also been reported in individuals with possible autosomal dominant myotonia congenita (PMID: 23417379, 26036855).
-Computational tools yielded predictions that this variant may interfere with normal RNA splicing.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.